cycle/docs/advanced/schema-builder.md

 $orm = $orm->withSchema(new ORM\Schema($schema));
 ```

-> You can also declare relations, indexes and associate custom mappers.
+> You can also declare relations, indexes, and associate custom mappers.
 See [examples](https://github.com/cycle/schema-builder/tree/master/tests/Schema).

 ## Custom Generators
 Upon generating final schema you can pass your registry should the set of generators, each of them is responsible for the specific part of the schema compilation.
 Simple compilation pipeline will look like: